 - Seacrest encourages meaningful family involvement in the school lives of their children.
 Homework is a powerful bridge between the classroom and home, especially if parents act as supporters and curious questioners rather than homework monitors or finishers. - Students reap the benefits of homework when they complete assignments on their own, with minimal direct assistance.
 We advise that parents provide the necessary supplies and uninterrupted space and time for homework, then show an active interest in the content students learn.
-By asking children to express their knowledge and articulate ideas, parents facilitate a child's attainment of deeper understanding without directly taking on the role of teacher.

-- If homework becomes frustrating and cannot be completed independently, the student should stop working on the assignment for the evening.
+By asking children to express their knowledge and articulate ideas, parents facilitate a child's attainment of deeper understanding without directly taking on the role of teacher. - If homework becomes frustrating or cannot be completed independently, it should stop for the evening.
 Parents can discuss with their child how to communicate specific difficulties to the teacher.
-A brief email or phone call opens a discussion and reinforces the partnership between parent and teacher for the benefit of the student.
+A brief email or note in the child's planner opens a discussion and reinforces the

+- partnership between parent and teacher for the benefit of the student.
 The teacher will then follow up with the child. - Seacrest respects the importance of a child's involvement in extracurricular activities and the significance of quality family time.
-In the rare case that excessive homework becomes a hindrance to either, then the student, Advisor, parents, coach, and the teacher should work together to create solutions.
+If homework becomes a hindrance to either, parents and the teacher should work together to create solutions.